Pu-Anlai/base16-builder-python/README.rst

     # %%base16_template_end%%

 Both lines can feature arbitrary characters before the first two percentage signs.
 This is so as to accomodate different commenting styles.
 Both lines need to end exactly as demonstrated above, however.
 The exception are "TEMPLATE_NAME" and "SUBTEMPLATE_NAME".
 Replace TEMPLATE_NAME with the name of the template you wish to insert, for example "gnome-terminal".
 As stated above, this must correspond to a folder in the templates directory.
-Replace SUBTEMPLATE_NAME with the name of the subtemplate as it is defined at the top level of the template's config.yaml file (see `here <https://github.com/chriskempson/base16/blob/master/file.md>`_ for details), for example "default-256".
+Replace SUBTEMPLATE_NAME with the name of the subtemplate as it is defined at the top level of the template's config.yaml file (see `file.md <https://github.com/chriskempson/base16/blob/master/file.md>`_ for details), for example "default-256".
 If you omit the subtemplate name (don't omit "##" though), "default" is assumed.

 An example of an i3 config file prepared in such a way can be found `here <https://github.com/InspectorMustache/pybase16-builder/blob/master/tests/test_config>`_.